 Is ATL as good as it seems?
 Or still has some major problems to overcome?
 And other languages as well?
 Have your saying!
 E.g. I miss a live coding environment!

 Overcome the limitations of executing model transformations on large models by distributing them on top of a mapreduce infrastructure.
-We've done for ATL!
+We've done it for ATL.
+Read the full details on this paper accepted in the Journal of Systems and Software

 We show how the concept of weakest precondition applied to model transformations helps to solve plenty of verification, validation and testing challenges